mdartmann/mkiss/README.md

 - `core` for core system utilities, such as compilers, libc, coreutils and the kernel
 - `extra` for extra console utilities and libraries that aren't part of the core
 - `gui` for graphical applications, such as the Sway window manager, and their back-ends
+- `gnome` for the GNOME desktop environment and its programs and utilities

 ## Contributions